annaoj/EventTrackerProject/README.md

 ## Overview
-ExpenseTracker - application which allows users to keep track of information over their expenses by creating, updating, deleting and get information about it.
+ExpenseTracker - application which allows users to keep track of information over their expenses by creating, updating, deleting and getting information about it.

 ## REST API description
 You can test all point with POSTMAN using the link below: